danieljstone/danieljstone.github.io/dc.md

 **All D.C.
 Covid Deaths by Age, March 2020 - Present**

 This chart shows the number of people of a given age who have died of covid in Washington, D.C. since the start of the pandemic.
-Even without correcting it for how many people of a given age actually live in D.C. (the next chart), we can see that the population skews older.
+Even without correcting for how many people of a given age actually live in D.C. (the next chart), we can see that the population skews older.
 The median age of a covid decedent is 72.
 The youngest reported age is 17 and that is something of an outlier.

 {% include /dccharts/covidbyage.html %}